-Freedom of Thought and Expression for Creative Machine Design using
+Freedom of Thought and Expression for Creative Machine Design using SolidWorks

-the heart of Machine Design.
-SolidWorks find
+Innovation forms the heart of Machine Design.
+SolidWorks find usage in varied

-usage in varied types of machine design.
-Some of the include
+types of machine design.
+Some of the include Machine tool, packaging, material

-machines, automation equipments, manipulators, food and beverage
+handling, presses, special purpose machines, automation equipments, manipulators,

-processing to name a few.
+food and beverage processing to name a few.

 Why is SolidWorks preferred by Machinery Manufacturers?

-SolidWorks has been the choice of Design in Machinery Development
+SolidWorks has been the choice of Design in Machinery Development worldwide for

-use, integrated Finite Element validation, mechanism design validation,
+Element validation, mechanism design validation, optimization of design or just

-has been providing machine designers with tools that enable them to
+concept feasibility study, SolidWorks has been providing machine designers with

-concentrate on their designs instead of burdensome complexity in tool
+tools that enable them to concentrate on their designs instead of burdensome complexity

-the emphasis has shifted from learning a CAD software to using
+emphasis has shifted from learning a CAD software to using SolidWorks in an effective

-SolidWorks in an effective manner.
-Inspite of rich toolsets,
+manner.
+Inspite of rich toolsets, functional differentiators have enabled

-SolidWorks as a choice
+companies to swifly decide on SolidWorks as a choice

-of the reasons are:
+sin qua non.
+Some of the reasons are:

-- Correctness and Completeness of Drawings according to ASME /
+- Correctness and Completeness of Drawings according to ASME / ISO Standards using

 - Design for Manufacture checks using DFMXpress

-- Configurable Designs using SolidWorks Configuration Management
+- Configurable Designs using SolidWorks Configuration Management with Microsoft Excel

-- Integrated Design Validation using SolidWorks Simulation
+- Integrated Design Validation using SolidWorks Simulation and SolidWorks Flow

 - Design Optimization based on Part Dimensions as Design Variables